kwiksher/kwik5tmplt/doc/src/get_started/_index.md

 1. Project > New button

+    TODO dialog for choice
+      -  create a pair of Photoshop & Solar2D project folder

         it will scafold a Solar2D folder of a template to a folder you choose.

-    NG Current implementations copies Solar2D folder w/o App
+        NG Current implementation copies Solar2D folder w/o App

         TODO it would be better to scafold the entire structure of SingleBook sample

+      -  create a book folder into Photoshop folder

+      select a distination folder

     TODO select portrait or landscape

  ```
   ├── Photoshop